jgkramer/jgkramer.github.io/_drafts/post9.md

 Notable features:

 - Most visible is the ramp-up at Vogtle Unit 3 as it was tested and brought up to full power for service July, 31, 2023
 - Every 1.5 to 2 years, plants undergo a several-week to several-month long refueling outage preceded by a "rampdown" in output (e.g., Vogtle 1 in Sep.
 2021 and March 2023; Vogtle 2 in March 2022 and Sep.
 2023; Farley 2 in April 2022 and Oct.
-2023
+2023)
 - Unscheduled outages due to equipment failures or minor upgrades lasting a few days also occur

 Summing the generation together for all plants produces a smoother picture.

 ![Aggregate 2022-2023](/assets/images/post9_2022_2023_aggregate.png)

-While there are discrete ups and downs, we see
+While there are discrete ups and downs, we see an overall trend that the fleet runs at about 90% activity, and so while

 <STYLE TYPE="text/css">
 <!--